 SVA is easily accessible by mass transit:

 - C/E train to 23rd Street (at Eighth Avenue)- 1 train to 23rd Street (at Seventh Avenue) - F or PATH (from New Jersey) (at Sixth Avenue) - Downtown M11 bus on Ninth Avenue - Uptown M20 bus on Eight Avenue - Crosstown M23 bus (stops at Eighth and Ninth Avenues)

 Among its missions, DOC NYCaims to:

 - CROSS FERTILIZE: gather practitioners of many fields – filmmakers, writers, photographers and other storytellers to inspire each other.

 - CROSS GENERATIONS: use the festival’s partnership with School of Visual Arts as a means for younger and older voices to communicate.

 - CULTIVATE NEW AUDIENCES: attract newcomers with the excitement of a festival atmosphere.

 - EXPAND DISTRIBUTION: help documentary storytellers make the most of emerging technologies such as video downloads, podcasts and electronic readers.

-- CREATE SOCIAL SPACE: bring people together in theaters, lounges, and discussion spaces around New York’s Washington Square area.
+- CREATE SOCIAL SPACE: bring people together in theaters, lounges, and discussion spaces in Greenwich Village and Chelsea.